 I’ve been testing them in a warm April and May and so haven’t been able to see how well they handle cold outdoor temperatures, but I’ve tried handling ice blocks with them and they were grippy enough to hold the ice and insulated well enough that there was no problem in the few minutes of the experiment.
 Conversely, I picked up a hot dish from the oven without burning myself (or the gloves melting!) and I can see them being very useful for camp cooking.

 The protective front palm and fingers are waterproof, but the back of the hand is made from breathable fabric and my hands aren’t sweating inside them.
 The wrist cuffs are particularly elasticated and helped the gloves hold position well even when I was very active.
-At around 50 grams per glove they’re lighter in weight than they look and I found them comfortable even after wearing them for several hours.
+At around 50 grams per glove, they’re lighter in weight than they look and I found them comfortable even after wearing them for several hours.

 Perhaps the only specific problem I have with the Glovax is one of contamination.
-The marketing shows them being used to work on a car’s engine and then in the next picture being worn while cooking.
-I don’t doubt that the gloves would do either of those and they’re very resistant to oil but getting them clean enough to cook with is a stretch, however they cleaned up well enough to serve as oven mitts, ski gloves and den building in the woods all in the one day.
+The marketing shows them being used working on a car’s engine and then in the next picture being worn while cooking.
+I don’t doubt that the gloves would do either of those and they’re very resistant to oil but getting them clean enough to cook with is a stretch, however, they cleaned up well enough to serve as oven mitts, ski gloves and den building in the woods all in the one day.

 The Ergohacks Verdict